 For the 2021-2022 school year, New York will use 2021-2022 school year results to differentiate all public schools in the State, including charter schools, into the following categories using each of the indicators for which a subgroup will be held accountable: Schools identified for Comprehensive Support and Improvement (CSI), Schools identified for Targeted Support and Improvement (TSI), and Schools in Good Standing.
 To determine the category into which a subgroup will be differentiated, New York will assign a Performance Level from 1-4 for each measure for which a subgroup in a school is held accountable.
-Except for the English Language Proficiency Indicator, which is based upon where a school's success ratio falls within established cut points, the performance of schools will be meaningfully differentiated by placing those that are among the lowest achieving ten percent into Level 1, those that perform above 10% and up to 50% into Level 2, those that performance Levels on the indicators for which it is accountable then are used to differentiate schools into the CSI, TSI, and Good Standing categories.
+Except for the English Language Proficiency Indicator, for which there is no change in established cut points and determination of where a school's success ratio falls, the performance of schools will be meaningfully differentiated by placing those that are among the lowest achieving ten percent into Level 1, those that perform above 10% and up to 50% into Level 2, those that perform above 50% and up to 75% into Level 3, and those that perform above 75% into Level 4.
+A school's Performance Levels on the indicators for which it is accountable then are used to differentiate schools into the CSI, TSI, and Good Standing categories.

-2. ⊠ Weighting of Indicators.
+2. Weighting of Indicators.
 Describe the weighting of each indicator in the State's system of annual meaningful differentiation in fall 2022 based on data from 2021-2022 school year.